Diagrams and Specifications FAQ

 Q. Can Nolin make electrical service repairs to my property?

 A. Nolin employees are prohibited from making repairs to member-owned equipment or property.
-Nolin employees are not certified licensed electricians who would be the appropriate individuals to perform work on those facilities.
-In very rare circumstances or in cases of emergency Nolin may take minimal action if it eliminates hardship and will be of benefit to the member.
+Nolin employees are not certified licensed electricians.
+In very rare circumstances or in cases of emergency Nolin may take minimal action if it eliminates a public hazard.